bobanetwork/boba_legacy/packages/boba/turing/README.md

   isGetRand2 := bytes.Equal(input[:4], []byte{73, 61, 87, 214})
 ```

-This means that the tacked-on Turing string is either `4242427d93616c` or `424242493d57d6`.
+This means that the tacked-on Turing string always starts with either `4242427d93616c` or `424242493d57d6`.

-### Step 4 - Writing to the CTC
+### Step 4: Writing to the CTC

 The batch-submitter writes the data to the CTC as usual. **The CTC does not know about Turing** - that was one of the goals, so we do not have to modify the L1 contracts.

-### Step 5 - Reading from the CTC
+### Step 5: Reading from the CTC

-The DTL reads from the CTC and unpacks the modified rawTransaction (which is now called `sequencerTransaction`).
+The DTL reads from the CTC and unpacks the modified `rawTransaction` (which is now called `sequencerTransaction`).
 Critically, the DTL writes a slightly modified entry into its database, which has a new field called `turing`.
 This new field is also sent to callers that query the DTL for data.

 ```javascript
 // DTL services/l1-ingestion/handles/sequencer-batch-appended.ts